-Leaders will very likely commit to the two commitments from earlier G7 summits that are due in 2024.

-Leaders will also try to advance the 23 commitments due in 2025 made by G7 summits since 2015.
-They are led by those on the environment with eight, climate change with six, and energy with four, followed by health and gender with two each and labour and employment with one (see Appendix F).
+G7 leaders will very likely commit to the two commitments from earlier G7 summits that are due in 2024.
+They will also try to advance the 23 commitments due in 2025 made by G7 summits since 2015.
+These are led by those on the environment with eight, climate change with six, and energy with four, followed by health and gender with two each and labour and employment with one (see Appendix G).